Strivin0311/ads-learning/testing/README.md

 # 📈 ADS Testing 📊
-*Here's some resources about ADS Testing*
+*Here're some resources about ADS Testing*

 Intos: